Havasupai: Gathering

 The gathering of wild plants and seeds was typically done by Havasupai women.
 Two primary methods were used: 1) knocking seeds from plants directly, and 2) the heads of plants were gathered before the seeds were ready to fall.
-It was desirable for the women to locate lighter foods which could easily be moved to the plateau in winter.
+It was desirable for the women to locate lighter foods that could easily be moved to the plateau in winter.
 Additionally, dry foods that could be stored for extended periods of time to prevent spoilage were preferable.
 Walnuts, wild candytuft, and barrel cacti were only a few of the many plants and seeds gathered by the women throughout the spring and summer months.

 Modern culture

 Government

 A seven-member tribal council, which handles most policy matters, is elected once every two years.
 It is led by a chairman who is elected from among the members of the council.
 The Bureau of Indian Affairs (BIA) is the entity charged with law enforcement and protection for the Tribe, while the Indian Health Service clinic provides health care and emergency services.